durinfab/Home-Assistant-Config/README.md

 I'am using different Software Components and custom Home Assistant integrations to round off my setup. one big relief ist Hass.io and [HACS](https://github.com/hacs/integration).
 Hass.io is a Docker based version of Home Assistant, which supports the installation of external Integrations (Add-Ons).
 These are executed in their own Docker container (basically their own execution envoirement).

-You can install different custom_integration into your Home Assisatnt config folder.
+You can install different custom integration into your Home Assisatnt config folder.
 Normally these are managed manually by the user, but [HACS](https://github.com/hacs/integration) gives the opportunity to list, install/update and maintain all of your Integration.
 Beside them, [HACS](https://github.com/hacs/integration) allows you to install custom Themes and Lovelace-Cards.

 ### HACS - Current used Integrations ###

-- [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Used for synching lights color (and/or brightness) with the current daylight.
+- [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) - Used for synching lights color (and/or brightness) with the current daylight. 🌇
-- [browser_mod](https://github.com/thomasloven/hass-browser_mod) - Turn the [Fully Kiosk Browser](https://www.fully-kiosk.com/) in a controllable entity.
+- [browser_mod](https://github.com/thomasloven/hass-browser_mod) - Turn the [Fully Kiosk Browser](https://www.fully-kiosk.com/) in a controllable entity. ☁️

 ### HACS - Currently used Lovelace Cards ###

-- [mini-graph-card](https://github.com/kalkih/mini-graph-card) - Beautiful graphs for Lovelace.
+- [mini-graph-card](https://github.com/kalkih/mini-graph-card) - Beautiful graphs for Lovelace. 📊
-- [simple-thermostat](https://github.com/nervetattoo/simple-thermostat) - A pretty nice visualsation for climate entities.
+- [simple-thermostat](https://github.com/nervetattoo/simple-thermostat) - A pretty nice visualsation for climate entities. 🌡
-- [vacuum-card](https://github.com/denysdovhan/vacuum-card) - Nice card for the visualsation of vacuum entities.
+- [vacuum-card](https://github.com/denysdovhan/vacuum-card) - Nice card for the visualsation of vacuum entities. 🧹
 - [lovelace-valetudo-map-card](https://github.com/TheLastProject/lovelace-valetudo-map-card) - To display the Map from Valetudo.
-You will also need [this]() Add-On for image conversion.
+You will also need [this]() Add-On for image conversion. 🗺
-- [atomic-calendar-revive](https://github.com/marksie1988/atomic-calendar-revive) - Calendercard with plenty of customisation.
+- [atomic-calendar-revive](https://github.com/marksie1988/atomic-calendar-revive) - Calendercard with plenty of customisation. 📅

 ### Hass.io Add-Ons ###

-- [Adguard](https://github.com/hassio-addons/addon-adguard-home) - Ad-Blocking for the entire network ([PiHole](https://www.home-assistant.io/integrations/pi_hole/) replacement).
+- [Adguard](https://github.com/hassio-addons/addon-adguard-home) - Ad-Blocking for the entire network ([PiHole](https://www.home-assistant.io/integrations/pi_hole/) replacement). 🛡
-- [ESPHome](https://esphome.io/guides/getting_started_hassio.html) - Manage all my ESPHome enabled IoT devices.
+- [ESPHome](https://esphome.io/guides/getting_started_hassio.html) - Manage all my ESPHome enabled IoT devices. 🏠
-- [Mosquitto](https://github.com/home-assistant/hassio-addons/tree/master/mosquitto) - MQTT Server for my network.
+- [Mosquitto](https://github.com/home-assistant/hassio-addons/tree/master/mosquitto) - MQTT Server for my network. ☀️
 - [ps4Waker](https://github.com/vkorn/hassio-addons/tree/master/ps4waker) - Helps to automatically start-up my PS4.
 - [RPC-Shutdown](https://github.com/home-assistant/hassio-addons/blob/master/rpc_shutdown/README.md) - Shutdown Windows Machines.
 - [valetudo-mapper](https://github.com/Poeschl/Hassio-Addons/tree/master/valetudo-mapper) - Converts Valetudo Map to a PNG and adds camera entity for viewing.
 - [VSCode](https://github.com/hassio-addons/addon-vscode) - Visual Studio Code through browser.
 Used for whole automation implementation.
-- [Zigbee2MQTT](https://github.com/danielwelch/hassio-zigbee2mqtt) - Bridge to pipe Zigbee Device Information to MQTT.
+- [Zigbee2MQTT](https://github.com/danielwelch/hassio-zigbee2mqtt) - Bridge to pipe Zigbee Device Information to MQTT. 🐝

 ## More complex automations ##

 In this section I want to describe some of my more complex automation-systems.
 Maybe someone is interested in this and/or has some ideas to improve the systems.

-### The LED Sign - Notifications and random facts for everyone ##
+### The LED Sign - Notifications and random facts for everyone 🌈 ##

 You all know the idea.
 A continous information source to show some of the collected information and notify the residents in special cases.

-To distinguish between the states of this I created an input_select to represent those.
+To distinguish between the states of this I created an [input_select](https://www.home-assistant.io/integrations/input_select/) to represent those.

-- **Default** - Everytwo minutes an event is fired to update the current text with a random text from [/template/led/status.yaml](/template/led/status.yaml).
+- **Default** - Every two minutes an event is fired to update the current text with a random text from [/template/led/status.yaml](/template/led/status.yaml).
 - **Notification** - Notifications are a bit senseless regarding their reliability.
 Example: If someone arrives at home a welcome message is printed there.
 These kind of notifications disappear after 10 seconds and are restoring the previous text to the sign.
 If the current State is "Hard" no notification will be shown.
 - **Hard** - If the vacuum robot's bin should get cleared a "Hard"-Notification is printed.
 This kind of notification will not get overwritten by anything.
 After an acceptance/specific action of the user, the message will get removed.
 - **Disabled** - If no one is at home the state switches to "Disabled".
 This state behaves similary to "Hard", because it can only be interrupted by an specific action.